Texas-Robotics-Academy/markdown/in_person/programming_math.md

 A variable storing a number with a decimal should be a `float`, which stands for floating (decimal) point number.

 Variables must be declared before they are used.
-This is done by saying the variable **type** and then the name the variable.
+This is done by saying the variable **type** and then the name of the variable.

 Here's a quick reference.